 He holds a bachelor’s degree in finance from University Paris Dauphine and an MBA in finance from Loyola University in Chicago.

-Laurent brings more than fifteen years of experience in financial markets to the board, and has served on both the buy-side and sell-side of global institutions.
+Laurent is the co-founder of Trakx.
+He brings more than twenty years of experience in financial markets to the board, and has served on both the buy-side and sell-side of global institutions.
 Most recently, Laurent joined Bloomberg’s Portfolio Risk & Analytics product team, which focuses on the development and commercialization of Bloomberg’s portfolio capabilities.

 Laurent started his career in Chicago as an interest rates specialist for the ABN AMRO fixed-income investment portfolio.
 He moved to London to hold senior portfolio specialist roles within the investment banking research departments at Citi, and then, Lehman Brothers.
 In 2008, Laurent became one of the directors of Barclays Capital Index Portfolio and Risk solutions team.

 Laurent holds an MSc in computer sciences from Paris-Dauphine University and an MBA in finance from the University of Chicago’s Booth School of Business.